Healthy Homes Assessment Newlands

 Newlands Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement in all Newlands and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory to all Newlands and New Zealand rental houses where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records of their the conformance to all Healthy Homes Standard that apply or will be applicable during the tenancy of their rental properties.
+• Property managers and landlords are required to keep records that prove the conformance to any Healthy Homes Standards that apply or will be applicable during the tenancy of your rental home.

-• Property managers and private landlords should make sure their rental properties conform to the Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.
+• Private landlords and property managers are required to make sure their rental properties comply according to Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.

-• All the boarding households (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

-• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes